Fix a Leak Week

-Broomfield residents and businesses can request an Indoor Water Efficiency Assessment from the Center for Resource Conservation.
+Broomfield residents and businesses can request an Indoor Water Efficiency Assessment from Resource Central.
 Set up a free appointment for a trained professional to check your faucets, showerheads, and toilets for leaks!
 Need to replace leaky toilets?
 Broomfield also offers rebates for WaterSense® toilets ($75 rebate for each toilet, up to three per residence!)

 - An irrigation system should be checked each spring before use to make sure it was not damaged by frost or freezing.

 - An irrigation system that has a leak 1/32 of an inch in diameter (about the thickness of a dime) can waste about 6,300 gallons of water per month.

 - To ensure that your in-ground irrigation system is not leaking water, consult an irrigation professional.
 Broomfield residents can also request a free irrigation inspection.
 Rebates are also available for weather-based irrigation controllers and nozzles!
 Find out more.